IUA Response Shows Need for Real Solutions

-Update 7/4/2019: Lloyd’s of London announced today that it will require underwriters to clarify cyber coverage or exclusion within property policies starting January 1st, 2020, in line with the PRA and IUA actions discussed below.
+Update 7/4/2019: Lloyd’s of London announced that it will require underwriters to clarify cyber coverage or exclusion within property policies starting January 1st, 2020, following the PRA & IUA actions listed below.

 Cyber risk isn’t going away.
 Even if it’s excluded.